wilbcn/BlueTeam/Network-Projects/Wireshark-Traffic-Analysis-4.md

 # 📡 Wireshark Project 4: ON-GOING

 ## Overview
-Another Wireshark hands-on lab, investigating a malware pcap called "Big Fish in a Little Pong".
+An additional Wireshark hands-on lab, investigating a malware pcap called "Big Fish in a Little Pong".
 This investigation was carried out on my own virtual homelab, created on VirtualBox, with a Kali linux distro.

 ## Goals
 - Executive Summary: State in simple terms what happened (who, what, when)